 In the event of a voting in person election, staff are engaged to be the returning officer and polling officers throughout the entire election cycle.
+With additional polling stations, greater coordination of operations will be necessary.
 Expertise and knowledge of the election process is essential and can be supported by the WAEC, WALGA and the Department of Local Government, Sport and Cultural Interests.